-- 2 large white or yellow onions, very finely chopped
+- 2 large onions (white or yellow, finely chopped)

 - 1 small handful fresh cilantro (chopped)